-The Clearing House Association, L.L.C. ("TCH" or "The Clearing House")1 appreciates efforts by the International Trade Administration ("ITA") to solicit stakeholder input on the establishment of a framework for enhancing U.S. economic competitiveness in, and leveraging of, digital asset technologies, and submits these comments in response to the various questions posed by the ITA in its request for comment.2 The Clearing House believes that for U.S. firms, including banks, to realize the full potential of digital assets domestically and abroad, a number of important issues relating to digital assets and the current digital assets ecosystem must be addressed.
-Many of these issues are reflected in the questions posed by the ITA in its Request for Comment ("RFC").
+The Clearing House Association, L.L.C. ("TCH" or "The Clearing House")1 appreciates efforts by the United States Department of the Treasury ("Treasury") to solicit stakeholder input on the implications of development and adoption of digital assets, and changes in financial market and payment infrastructures, for U.S. consumers, investors, and businesses and for equitable economic growth, and submits these comments in response to the various questions posed by Treasury in its request for comment.2 The Clearing House believes that for consumers and for U.S. firms, including banks, to realize the full potential of digital assets, a number of important issues relating to digital assets and the current digital assets ecosystem must be addressed.

-In particular, The Clearing House believes that with respect to privately-issued digital assets and private token-based money that is not issued by anyone (e.g., stablecoins and cryptocurrency):
+In particular, The Clearing House believes that with respect to privately-issued digital assets (e.g., many stablecoins) and private token-based cryptocurrency (e.g., Bitcoin and Ethereum):

-- Banks, which are subject to comprehensive supervision and regulation frameworks that help ensure their digital-asset-related activities are conducted safely and soundly, should be no less able to engage in digital-asset-related activities than nonbanks. - Federal regulatory clarity is imperative, particularly where digital assets will serve as a means of payment or will be held in custody by financial institutions. - A comprehensive federal prudential framework applying standards to digital assets that are equivalent to those that apply to depository financial institutions when engaged in functionally similar activities is essential. - U.S. banks have a long history of successfully addressing the needs of the economy and accommodating changes in consumer preference, and stand ready to drive U.S. leadership in the global digital asset marketplace.
+- Banks, which are subject to comprehensive supervision and regulatory frameworks that help ensure their digital-asset-related activities are conducted safely and soundly and that consumers are protected, should be no less able to engage in digital-asset-related activities than nonbanks. - Federal regulatory clarity is imperative, particularly where digital assets will serve as a means of payment or will be held in custody by financial institutions. - A comprehensive federal prudential framework applying standards to digital asset service providers that are equivalent to those that apply to depository financial institutions when engaged in functionally similar activities is essential. - U.S. banks have a long history of successfully addressing the needs of the economy and accommodating changes in consumer preference, and stand ready to drive U.S. leadership in the digital asset marketplace.

-&lt;sup>1 The Clearing House Association, L.L.C., the country's oldest banking trade association, is a nonpartisan organization that provides informed advocacy and thought leadership on critical payments-related issues.
+1 The Clearing House Association, L.L.C., the country's oldest banking trade association, is a nonpartisan organization that provides informed advocacy and thought leadership on critical payments-related issues.
 Its sister company, The Clearing House Payments Company, L.L.C., owns and operates the core payments system infrastructure in the U.S., clearing and settling more than \$2 trillion each day.
 See The Clearing House's web page at www.theclearinghouse.org.

-&lt;sup>2 Department of Commerce, International Trade Administration, "Developing a Framework on Competitiveness of Digital Asset Technologies," 87 Fed.
+2 United States Department of the Treasury, "Ensuring Responsible Development of Digital Assets; Request for Comment," 87 Fed.
 Reg.
-30,450 (May 19, 2022).
+40,881 (July 8, 2022).